Eveslogite

 Eveslogite is a complex inosilicate mineral with a chemical formula (Ca,K,Na,Sr,Ba)_{48}[(Ti,Nb,Fe,Mn)_{12}(OH)_{12}Si_{48}O_{144}](F,OH,Cl)_{14} found on Mt.
 Eveslogchorr in Khibiny Mountains, on the Kola peninsula, Russia.
 It was named after the place it was found.

 This silicate mineral occurs as an anchimonomineral veinlet that cross-cuts poikilitic nepheline syenite.
 This mineral appears to resemble yuksporite, as it forms similar placated fine fibrous of approximately 0.05 to 0.005mm that aggregates outwardly.
 The color of eveslogite is yellow or rather light brown.
 In addition, it is a semitransparent mineral that has a white streak and a vitreous luster.
 Its crystal system is monoclinic and possesses a hardness (Mohs) of 5.
-This newly discovered mineral belongs to the astrophyllite group of minerals and contains structures that are composed of titanosilicate layers (Krivovichev et al., 2004).
+It belongs to the astrophyllite group of minerals and contains structures that are composed of titanosilicate layers (Krivovichev et al., 2004).
 Limited information about this mineral exists due to the few research studies carried out since its recent discovery.

 Introduction

-Eveslogite is a monoclinic-prismatic mineral that contains a trilogy of elements, which includes: aluminum, calcium, barium, chlorine, hydrogen, fluorine, manganese, iron, niobium, potassium, oxygen, silicon tantalum, sodium titanium and zirconium.
-It is usually found at Mount Eveslogchorr, Kola Peninsula, Khibina alkaline massif, in Russia.
+Eveslogite is a monoclinic-prismatic mineral that contains aluminum, calcium, barium, chlorine, hydrogen, fluorine, manganese, iron, niobium, potassium, oxygen, silicon, tantalum, sodium, titanium and zirconium.
+It is usually found at Mount Eveslogchorr in the Khibina alkaline massif of the Kola Peninsula, Russia.
 This mineral adds to the rapidly expanding class of the porous materials that are vital in gas separation, catalysis, optoelectronics, and in ion exchange processes.
 According to the article Crystal Research and Technology by Depmeier that seeks to further explain the properties of eveslogite, this mineral is in almost all aspect similar to yuksporite.
-However, when compared to yuksporite, eveslogite is much poorer in Ba content and it possesses different thermal capability.
-This mineral was discovered by Yuri Men’shikov in 1998.
+However, when compared to yuksporite, eveslogite has a smaller barium content and it possesses different thermal capability.
+This mineral was discovered by Yuri Menshikov in 1998.